PrairieLearn/PrairieLearn/doc/assessment.md

 * An assessment question can be specified by either a single `id` or by a list of alternatives, in which case one or more of these alternatives is chosen at random.
 Once the question `id` is determined, then a random variant of that question is selected.
 Question alternatives inherit the points of their parent group, if specified.

+* If a zone has `maxPoints`, then, of the points that are awarded for answering questions in this zone, at most `maxPoints` will count toward the total points.

+* If a zone has `bestQuestions`, then, of the questions in this zone, only `bestQuestions` with the highest number of awarded points will count toward the total points.

 ## Assessment and question instances and resetting assessments

 PrairieLearn distinguishes between *assessments* and *assessment instances*.
 A *assessment* is determined by the code in an `assessments` directory, and is something like "Midterm 1".
 Given an assessment, PrairieLearn needs to generate the random set of questions and question variants for each student, and it is this selection that is the *assessment instance* for the student.
 There is only one copy of each assessment, but every student has their own assessment instance.
 The rules for updating assessment instances differ between `Homework` and `Exam` assessments.